Manufacturer: | George Gassaway |

 T' 2 Minute Egg is a rocket designed by George Gassaway for eggloftin' competitions.
 It is posted as a free download at t' NARRRRR site and I found it by posin' a general question on T' Rocketry Forum (TRF) and followin' t' many helpful links provided in response.

-I figured I be ready t' start finishing.
+I figured I was ready t' start finishing.
 I know that many contest rockets remain unpainted t' save on weight, matey, but I wanted t' paint mine.
 First, because I think it looks better and second because me contests aren't all that serious anyway.

 Recommended Motors: B6-2, C6-3.